Train 2 Perform

 High school and junior high school programs

-Providing area junior high school athletes with strength and conditioning exercises to improve agility, vertical jump, balance, core strength and overall athletic performance.
+Providing area athletes with strength and conditioning exercises for each skill level to improve agility, vertical jump, balance, core strength and overall athletic performance.
 Working with school’s summer training programs already in place, we hope to increase each athlete’s potential while decreasing risk of injury.
 Freeman certified athletic trainers will instruct and lead sessions, as well as perform testing to show measurable results from the program.

-For more information about the high school program, contact James Bolin, Freeman Sports Medicine Athletic Trainer, 417.347.3737.
-Download high school brochure.
+For more information about the Train 2 Perform program, contact James Bolin, Freeman Sports Medicine Athletic Trainer, 417.347.3737.
+Download brochure.

 2206 E. 32nd St.